Brampton Rep Basketball Program

 The individual team goals may vary based on the age of the players on the team coach.
 All teams will focus on skill development, teamwork and sportsmanship in a competitive environment.

 During the season teams will practice two to three times per week for 1.5 to 2 hours.
 For the teams that do not start their season immediately (high school aged players), they will practice once a week until their season begins.
-Teams will usually compete in a number of away tournaments on weekends, and the OBA Provincial Championships.
+Teams will usually compete in league sessions, a number of away tournaments on weekends, and the OBA Provincial Championships.
 The tournaments and league games usually take place in south-central Ontario.
 There may also be opportunities to participate in tournaments in Quebec and in the United States.

 HOW LONG IS THE SEASON?